Effects (film)

-Effects (also released as The Manipulator) is an American horror film.
+Effects (also released as The Manipulator) is an American horror film directed by Dusty Nelson.
 The film premiered on November 9, 1979, but did not receive a wide release until October 2005, when it received an official DVD release by Synapse Films.
 It features make-up effects by horror FX legend Tom Savini, who also appears in the film.

 Plot

-The film centers on a filmmaker (John Harrison) who is making low budget horror film in rural Pennsylvania.
+The film centers on a filmmaker (John Harrison) who is making a low budget horror film in rural Pennsylvania.
 Over the course of filming, the cinematographer (Joseph Pilato) and a female gaffer (Susan Chapek) begin to enter into a romantic relationship.
 Unbeknownst to them, the film's director is secretly making a snuff documentary with an unwilling cast and crew.